blog

 Whether you're an athlete, a parent, a sports enthusiast, or just someone curious to learn more about contemporary sports management trends, this post will provide a comprehensive and clear understanding of the concept.

-Join us as we unlock the details of Stay to Play!
+Join us as we unlock the details of Stay-to-Play!

-What is Stay to Play?
+What is Stay-to-Play?

-Stay to Play refers to the requirement that teams and athletes participating in a tournament only stay at designated hotels listed within the official tournament housing block.
+Stay-to-Play refers to the requirement that teams and athletes participating in a tournament only stay at designated hotels listed within the official tournament housing block.

-This policy can also potentially serve as a revenue source if the event organizer (or producer) receives a commission and/or a rebate from the hotels for bringing in a large group of customers.
+This policy can also serve as a revenue source if the event organizer (or producer) receives a commission and/or a rebate from the hotels for bringing in a large group of customers.

-History of Stay to Play
+History of stay-to-play

-Keep in Mind: If a hotel decides against partnering, they will not be listed on the official tournament site and will not be eligible to host attendees.
+Keep in mind: If a hotel decides against partnering, it will not be listed on the official tournament site and will not be eligible to host attendees.

-Keep in Mind: Event organizers and/or housing companies track the number of room nights booked for each team to ensure they meet the set policy.
+Keep in mind: Event organizers and/or housing companies track the number of room nights booked for each team to ensure they meet the set policy.
 If teams do not adhere to the policy, they may (and likely will) be marked ineligible to compete in the event.

-Benefits of Stay to Play
+Benefits of Stay-to-Play

 Source

-Despite having its fair share of critics, Stay to Play can offer multiple benefits, including financial advantages and convenience for players and their families.
+Despite having its fair share of critics, Stay-to-Play can offer multiple benefits, including financial advantages and convenience for players and their families.

 Event producers and/or housing companies negotiate with hotels to contract a block of rooms at a discounted rate.

-Economic Opportunities For Cities
+Economic opportunities For cities

 In addition to the basic overnight stay, hotels can earn additional revenue from extras.
 This could include room service, in-hotel restaurants, spa facilities, mini-bars, or paid entertainment options.